Boulder08/chunknorris/README.md

 - Example: --luma-bias 10
 - Default: None

-**--deltaq-mode**: Defines the deltaq-mode parameter.
+**--deltaq-mode**: Defines the deltaq-mode parameter in aomenc.
 In aomenc-lavish, mode 6 is highly recommended for both SDR and HDR encodes (the effect is close to modes 1+5 with dark bias for SDR and bright bias for HDR).
 With vanilla aomenc, use 1 for SDR and 5 for HDR.
 **If you use deltaq-mode 6, make sure you feed 10-bit data into the encoder as the bias table is not yet normalized depending on the source bitdepth.**
 - Example: --deltaq-mode 1
 - Default: None